codeurjc/BugHunter/README.md

 Once the dataset has been generated in the previous step, in this step we will use it to test the performance and evaluate different derivations of the SZZ algorithm.

 All SZZ derivations are part of this repository and are located in `py/szz/`.
-A suite of adapters has been generated to facilitate the use of these algorithms in Python code:
+A suite of adapters has been generated to facilitate the use of these algorithms using Python code:

 - OpenSZZ.py
 - PySZZ.py
 - SZZUnleashed.py

-These algorithms will use the project's git repository and the configuration file generated in step 1.
+These algorithms will use the project's git repository and the configuration file generated in Step 1.
 The latter file must be adapted to include additional information required by these algorithms (date the fix was created, date the issue was opened and date the issue was closed).
 To adapt this configuration file, the following command is provided:

 ```
 $ ./scripts/adaptAllIssues.sh